camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration/configuration.md

 | `RESTAPI_OAUTH2_TOKEN_ISSUER_BACKEND_URL` | [optional]<br/>[Internal](#notes-on-host-names-and-port-numbers) URL used to request Keycloak's [OpenID Provider Configuration](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig); if not set, `RESTAPI_OAUTH2_TOKEN_ISSUER` is used. | `http://keycloak:8080/auth/realms/camunda-platform`         |
 | `RESTAPI_IDENTITY_BASE_URL`               | [Internal](#notes-on-host-names-and-port-numbers) base URL of the Identity API (used to fetch user data).                                                                                                                                                      | `http://identity:8080`                                      |

-Refer to the [Advanced Identity Configuration Guide](./identity.md) for additional details on how to set up secure connections to an external Identity instance.
+Refer to the [advanced Identity configuration guide](./identity.md) for additional details on how to set up secure connections to an external Identity instance.

 ### Logging